jg-digital-media/jgdm_wordpress_theme/readme.md

 ### v2.4
 + The idea was to have 2 lists of posts... the main Blog post type `home.php` and the Blog Posts custom post type `index.php`.
 It's technically impossible but works if you don't include a 404 template. `index.php` is the catch-all template and that is what it is used for.
 It's the Template Hierarchy.
++ Added styling for `Highlighting Code Block`plugin area for Posts and Page Templates

 ### v2.3
 + Category Templates - included specific category slug templates